DrewNaylor/guinget/README.md

 Please note that some columns and panels were resized for the screenshot; it won't look exactly like this when it starts. winget may also output junk characters on occasion, usually when guinget first calls it but sometimes it can happen a few minutes later.
 Could be a result of winget re-downloading the package list.
 Might be a good idea to do a `String.Replace()` (replacing the weird characters with underscores or something that'll look like a progress bar like pound signs, perhaps? or maybe just replacing with `String.Empty`) on the output to get rid of `â–ˆ` and `â–’` as shown below:
 ![](/docs/images/screenshot-sometimes-winget-makes-a-mess-of-the-details.png?raw=true)

+Turned out to be difficult to get information from the SQLite database file, so I'll probably just grab the YAML files from the `winget-pkgs` repo as a zip file instead.

 TODO:
 - Create graphical sources manager app, one that's kinda like Mintsources.
 May need a drop-down to select the primary source, since winget only uses one right now, but a list of sources would be a good idea to have at the same time.
 - Create library that can be used by guinget (as well as other winget front-ends that want to use it) that makes it easier to get package info from winget.